Credit Cards With 55 Days Interest-Free

 ANZ Rewards Platinum Credit Card

-• Obtain 100,000 bonus Reward Points and $50 cashback upon spending $2,000 on eligible purchases within the initial 3 months after approval.
+• Earn 100,000 bonus Reward Points and $50 cashback upon spending $2,000 on eligible purchases within the initial 3 months after approval.

 • Access a variety of complimentary insurances for both travel and purchases.